Hawkins30/IT-Labs/Basic-Windows-CLI/README.md

 # Lab 2 — Basic Windows Command Line & PowerShell

+## Lab Objective
+Demonstrate practical use of Windows Command Prompt and PowerShell to gather system information, test connectivity, and inspect running processes and services in a Windows environment.

+---

-## Purpose
+## Scenario
-This lab helps me practice basic Windows command-line and PowerShell commands.
-These are common tools used in IT support for checking networks, diagnosing problems, and getting system information.
+A support technician needs to collect system and network information from a Windows workstation, verify internet connectivity, and review running processes and services using command-line tools.

+---

-## Tools Used
+## Environment
-- Windows 11
+- **Operating System:** Windows 11
+- **Device Type:** Workstation
+- **Tools Used:**
   - Command Prompt (run as Administrator)
   - PowerShell (run as Administrator)

-## Commands I Used and What They Do

-### Command Prompt (CMD)
-1. `ipconfig`
-   - Shows my computer’s network information (IP address, gateway).

-2. `ping google.com`
-   - Tests if my internet connection can reach Google.

-3. `tracert google.com`
-   - Shows the path my connection takes to reach Google.

-4. `systeminfo`
-   - Shows a summary of my system (OS version, memory, updates, etc).

-### PowerShell
-1. `Get-Process`
-   - Shows all running programs and background processes.

-2. `Get-Service`
-   - Shows Windows services and whether they are running or stopped.

-3. (Optional) `Get-ComputerInfo`
-   - Shows detailed system information.

-## Screenshots
-All screenshots are saved in the **screenshots** folder and include:
-1. Command Prompt open
-2. Output of `ipconfig`
-3. Output of `ping google.com`
-4. Output of `tracert google.com`
-5. Output of `systeminfo`
-6. PowerShell open
-7. Output of `Get-Process`
-8. Output of `Get-Service`
-9. (Optional) Output of `Get-ComputerInfo`

-## What I Learned
-- How to open CMD and PowerShell as an administrator
-- How to check my computer’s network information
-- How to test internet connectivity
-- The difference between CMD commands and PowerShell commands
-- Basic tools used every day by IT support technicians
+---

+## Investigation Steps

+### 1. Network Configuration (Command Prompt)
+Ran the following command:
+"ipconfig"

+Reviewed:
+- IP address
+- Default gateway

+This confirmed the system had valid network configuration.

+---

+### 2. Internet Connectivity Test
+Ran:
+"ping google.com"

+This verified that the system could reach an external host, confirming basic internet connectivity.

+---

+### 3. Network Path Analysis
+Executed:
+tracert google.com

+This displayed the route taken by network traffic, helping identify where connectivity issues may occur if a failure is present.

+---

+### 4. System Information Review
+Ran:
+"systeminfo"

+Collected:
+- Operating system version
+- Installed memory
+- System uptime
+- Patch and update information

+This provided a high-level overview of system health and configuration.

+---

+### 5. Process Inspection (PowerShell)
+Opened PowerShell and ran:
+"Get-Process"

+Reviewed all active applications and background processes to understand system workload.

+---

+### 6. Service Status Review (PowerShell)
+Executed:
+"Get-Service"

+Checked:
+- Running services
+- Stopped services

+This is useful for identifying service-related issues during troubleshooting.

+---

+### 7. Detailed System Information (Optional)
+Ran:
+"Get-ComputerInfo"

+Retrieved detailed hardware and operating system information for deeper diagnostics.

+---

+## Verification
+- Network configuration successfully retrieved via CLI
+- Internet connectivity confirmed
+- Network routing information obtained
+- System details collected using command-line tools
+- Running processes and services successfully reviewed

+---

+## Outcome
+The system’s network status, connectivity, and operational state were successfully verified using Command Prompt and PowerShell.

+---

+## Key Takeaways
+- How to use Command Prompt and PowerShell for system diagnostics
+- How to retrieve network and system information using CLI tools
+- How to test connectivity and trace network paths
+- Differences between CMD and PowerShell use cases in IT support

+---

+## Evidence
+Screenshots documenting each step are stored in the `/screenshots` directory, including:
+- Command Prompt opened as Administrator
+- Output of `ipconfig`
+- Output of `ping google.com`
+- Output of `tracert google.com`
+- Output of `systeminfo`
+- PowerShell session opened
+- Output of `Get-Process`
+- Output of `Get-Service`
+- (Optional) Output of `Get-ComputerInfo`